awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_backdoor.md

 # GuardDuty Backdoor Finding Types<a name="guardduty_backdoor"></a>

+This section covers the active Backdoor threat purpose finding types\.
+For information about important changes to the GuardDuty finding types, including newly added or retired finding types, see [Document History for Amazon GuardDuty](doc-history.md)\.

 **Important**
-For information about important changes to the GuardDuty finding types, including newly added or retired finding types, see [Document History for Amazon GuardDuty](doc-history.md)\.
+The default severity value of a finding type is subject to change based on various criteria when the finding is generated\.

 **Topics**
 + [Backdoor:EC2/XORDDOS](#backdoor2)